zsparal/api-documentation/source/reference/v2/payments-api/overview.rst

 :doc:`hosted checkout </payments/hosted-checkout>`, and processing the :doc:`webhook </overview/webhooks>` we send once
 the payment is completed.

-Please refer to :doc:`Accepting payments </payments/accepting-payments>` for a step-by-step guide on implementing the Payments API.
+Refer to :doc:`Accepting payments </payments/accepting-payments>` for a step-by-step guide on implementing the Payments API.

 Endpoints